cmloupe22/APQX-OnPrem/QUICKSTART.md

 ---

-**Congratulations! 🎉** You now have a fully functional GitOps platform running locally!
+**Congratulations!** You now have a fully functional GitOps platform running locally!

-Try making changes to the app and watch it automatically deploy through the GitOps pipeline.